jon-chun/GenAI-Multi-Agent-Networks-and-Digital-Twins/modules/week8_langchain.md

-# Week N: Week Title
+# Week 8: Langchain

-After digging into the details of embeddings, vector databases, and various RAG optimization techniques this week we step back an look at the most popular high-level opinionated LLM development framework: LangChain.
-You will see how you can implement your RAG concepts from last week in a Chatbot and more broadly LLM applications using agents.
+After digging into the seamy details of embeddings, vector databases, and various RAG optimization techniques, this week we step back a high-level look at the most popular (and opinionated) LLM development framework: Langchain.
+You will see how you can implement your RAG concepts from last week in a Chatbot and more broadly use Langchain to create standalone LLM applications to networks of agents.
 Finally, you'll get a peek into the theory of recent agentic AI research that takes us a step closer to AGI.

 ## KEY QUESTIONS